tokenika/eosForWindows/EosForWindowsPublished.md

 In order to update the source code from the official repository and recompile it, run the following commands:
 ```
 cd ${EOSIO_INSTALL_DIR}
+git reset --hard # if you want to revert all local changes
 git pull
 rm -r build && mkdir build && cd build